If you have a very simple project, few pages and only text, then you will be happy with WordPress for its simplicity.

 Novices as well as seasoned professionals use WordPress for much of their work.
 It's simple, but can get quite complex quickly.
 Adding many of the mandatory "plugins" to perform processes or functions that are not part of WordPress alone can be something only an expert will know if it will work well.

 When you are selling something through your Web site you need to have a system that can handle a quality shopping cart.
 WordPress has a few shopping carts you can add.
 But there is only one that is worth spending the time to understand and make it work properly.

-I've been working with WordPress since 2005.
+My WordPress development began in 2005.
 At that point it was overly simplistic, but that was by design.